 Unlike other states, Colorado generally does not provide for expungement or sealing criminal records except for minors prosecuted in juvenile court.

-Your best chance to avoid a criminal record for a drunk driving arrest in Colorado is to fight the criminal charges in court.
+Your best chance to avoid a criminal record for a drunk driving arrest is to fight the criminal charges in court.
 This generally requires experienced criminal defense lawyers with a successful record of fighting Colorado DUI changes.

 If you have been arrested on suspicion of drunk driving or driving under the influence of drugs, you should contact a Colorado DUI attorney as soon as possible.
 Remember, you only have 7 days to request a hearing to keep your license.
 A DUI case can take time to investigate and research, involving: